Job Prospects... At a glance

 * Growth projections are based on the category “Miscellaneous Clerical and Administrative Workers”.

 The number of customs officers in employment decreased from 2006 to 2013.
-However, employment is projected to increase by over 1 % per year out to 2025.
+However, employment is projected to increase by 1 % per year out to 2028.

 Many immigration, customs and biosecurity officers work at the airport in Auckland.
 This is where most people and some goods enter New Zealand.
 Others work in offices assessing applications and answering queries from the public.